jatutert/Ubuntu-Config/README.md

 ### Version 4.1

-Version 4.1 introduced a complete new Docker environment (e.g. Visual Studio Code Server, Yacht Server and Portainer)
+Version 4.1 introduced a complete new Docker environment (e.g. Visual Studio Code Server, Yacht Server and Portainer).
+This version is currently in the Stable channel.
+It has been thoroughly tested by a very large group of students.
+Active development on version 4.1 is currently on hold, as work is underway on version 4.2.

 ### Version 4.2

-Version 4.2 will introduce full compability with Ubuntu running on Windows Subsystem for Linux (WSL) version 2
+Version 4.2 will introduce full compability with Ubuntu running on Windows Subsystem for Linux (WSL) version 2 Version 4.2 will also introduce the ability to change the machine ID within Linux.
+This version is currently in the Canary development channel.
+It may therefore contain errors.

 ### Version 4.5

 Version 4.5 will introduce compability with Alpine Linux.
-This is scheduled for sometime in the year 2026.
+This is scheduled for sometime in the year 2027.

+## License / Copyright / Trademarks
+> - Vagrant by Hashicorp Inc. (hashicorp.com)
+> - Virtualbox by Oracle Corporation (oracle.com)
+> - VMware by VMware Company (vmware.com) / Broadcom (broadcom.com)
+> - Windows by Microsoft Corporation (microsoft.com)

+Everything I describe is intended for personal or educational use.
+In my case, that is primarily educational use.

+All references to and quotations from external sources are licensed and/or copyright the respective owners.
+I make no claim to ownership of these sources.
+References to and quotations from these sources have been used on the basis of assumption of reasonableness and fair use.
+To my knowledge, no copyright or other rights have been infringed.
+If it is believed that references to and/or quotations from certain external sources violate any rules, rights or interests, please contact.